Code-the-Dream-School/node-essentials/lessons/lesson3-express-concepts.md

 ```

 #### **Third-party middleware**
-Created and maintained as separate npm packages.
+These are created and maintained as separate npm packages.
+The following are examples -- not something you need to use as this time.

 ```js
 const cookieParser = require('cookie-parser');